• Skip to primary navigation

 For nurses, tax deductions are a great way to improve your tax refund.
 But keep your receipts to ensure you don’t miss out!

-• Work Uniform: Health professionals often have specific clothing required for their job and often incur work uniform expenses.
+• Work uniform: Health professionals often have specific clothing required for their job and often incur work uniform expenses.
 This clothing includes protective equipment, uniforms with a logo and laundering expenses for those items.

-• Stationery: This includes diaries, planners, log books, workbooks etc.
+• Stationery: This includes diaries, planners, logbooks, workbooks etc.

 • Mobile phone: You can claim a percentage of your mobile phone bill if you use your mobile for work related phone calls.